roqom/tasnimr/_commute_log/draft.md

 2- Can we maintain simplicity without the need to multiply reality?
 3- Can we just maintain some words at linguistic branch without commiting and pushing towards reality to make sure it's ontologically clean and neat?

 At the outset Mu'tazila's framework seems beautiful and simple, at least for me.
-But in metaphysics, this will lead to lots of issue or "bugs", among the
+But in metaphysics, this will lead to lots of issue or "bugs", among the famous ones:

+1- Maintaining God as essence without attributes
+2- Quran as a creation